 Using Digital Cameras for Black and White Landscape Photography

-These notes are provided for clients who have been on one of my black and white landscape photography courses.
+These notes on using digital cameras for black and white pictures are provided for clients who have been on one of my black and white landscape photography courses.
 However, they have been written to be of use to a wider audience.
 I hope they are of use to you.

 There are many types and manufacturers of digital cameras available so these notes refer to Nikon and Canon who make up the bulk of the camera market.
 These are also the most popular cameras that clients bring on my courses.
 If you have any other brand I hope you can interpret the advice to suit your camera.